 We're not the country that needed election observers.

-Who's gonna watch our elections now?
+Who's going to watch our elections now?

 But I've come not to revere or trust the top people in power.

-I used to believe that we had a you know equal justice and equal application of our laws, but after Hillary gets a pass, and after, you know, fake Russian dossiers are used to spy on presidential candidates and presidents.
+I used to believe that we had a, you know, equal justice and equal application of our laws, but after Hillary gets a pass and after, you know, fake Russian dossiers are used to spy on presidential candidates and presidents, I don't quite have the same faith and integrity in the system.

 How can that happen?